-The Board received a briefing on HB 2441 as part of a Legislation Session Review at the April 25, 2012 Board Meeting.
+The Board heard an Initial Consideration Report at the November 24, 2012 Board Meeting.
+Prior to that, the Board received a briefing on HB 2441 as part of a Legislation Session Review at the April 25, 2012 Board Meeting.
 The excess compensation issue was also discussed as part of an Initial Consideration report on Salary Growth at the July 25, 2012 Board Meeting.
-Employer liability for additional salary in retirement calculations, such as the excess compensation billings used in Washington, was identified as a best practice for mitigating retirement salary abuses such as salary spiking.
+In that report, employer liability for additional salary in retirement calculations, such as the excess compensation billings used in Washington, was identified as a best practice for mitigating retirement salary abuses such as salary spiking.
 The data reviewed was identified as lacking in specific detail, but did not seem to suggest any immediate issues or problems with regard to salary in LEOFF Plan 2.